policypriorityinference/policypriorityinference.github.io/themes/ppi/content/_index.md

 {{% youtube id="shMhykSu72M" margins="mb-5 mt-5" %}}

 The PPI research programme emerged in 2018 from a collaboration between <a href="http://turing.ac.uk/">The Alan Turing Institute</a>, the <a href="https://www.cide.edu/">Centro de Investigación y Docencia Económica</a>, and the <a href="https://www.undp.org/">United Nations Development Programme</a>.
-Currently, PPI continues its development at The Alan Turing Institute as one of the research strands of the <a href="http://turingcss.org/">Computational Social Science Group</a>, part of the Institute’s <a href="https://www.turing.ac.uk/research/research-programmes/public-policy">Public Policy Programme</a>.

 {{% /backgrounded-section %}}